 - Quick reference guide for thesis and (graduation) products

-The Copyright Act stipulates that if you want to use or reuse a work (publication) protected by copyright, or if you want to share it with others (such as by e-mailing it or uploading it onto Blackboard), you will have to receive permission to do so from the copyright holder(s), pay the copyright holder(s) a reasonable fee and must cite the source.
+The Copyright Act stipulates that if you want to use or reuse a work (publication) protected by copyright, or if you want to share it with others (such as by e-mailing it or uploading it onto Brightspace), you will have to receive permission to do so from the copyright holder(s), pay the copyright holder(s) a reasonable fee and must cite the source.
 This also applies to works found on the internet.
 You can read more about the Copyright Act at www.auteursrechten.nl/en.

 So what is allowed?